wp-plugins/browser-shots/readme.txt

 2. The formatted front-end view of generated screenshots.
 [See a live example](http://www.kevinleary.net/great-examples-software-web-design/)

 == Changelog ==

+= 1.2 =
+* Add 'link' attribute.
+Allows you to change the url that the screenshot links to
+* Sanitize the height attribute and fix a small height related PHP error
+* Add support for captions
+* Add target attribute for opening links in new windows

 = 1.1 =
 * Add 'height' attribute to the TinyMCE prompts